eea/eea.progressbar/README.rst

   according with the children / query results items progress
 - Visually display workflow *percentage bars* for items within Collection tabular view
+- Visually display *editing progress (document completion)* of an item.
 - Possibility to hide/exclude certain states in progress bar (by default hide all states with defined percentage lower than/equal 0, configurable via Site Setup > Progress Bar Settings)